 - Add an Administrative Tools item – use this to add administrative tools from Windows.

 - You can add whatever you want but don’t forget the menu already has a lot of items.
 You probably wouldn’t want it cluttered with all the programs you could just as easily have placed on the start menu.
-Consider this like a quick menu with only your most needed programs and folders.
+Consider this as a quick menu with only your most needed programs and folders.

 - Which is why you might also want to remove some of the pre-included items that you don’t really use.
 To remove an item from the list, select it and hit Delete on your keyboard.
 Alternatively, you can right-click on it and select Remove.
 Right-clicking on a menu item gives you further options to Move the list item up or down the list, Rename it or Move to group (another group).